abinaya-analyst/sql-sales-analysis/README.md

 ## 🚀 Conclusion

-This project demonstrates SQL skills in data analysis, including aggregation, grouping, and trend analysis.
+This project demonstrates the application of SQL for business data analysis by solving real-world reporting scenarios using Joins, Aggregate Functions, GROUP BY, ORDER BY, LIMIT, and DATE_FORMAT to generate actionable business insights.